WildCodeSchool/reims-0219-js-its-my-city-back/README.md

 POI : Point Of Interest = a place on the map with latitude/longitude/description/category/picture

+# Database

+Database modelization available in the "resources" folder

 # Description of our roads:

 ## Post :